donnyroufs/battlebitforge/apps/scraper/README.md

 # Scraper

-Scrapes and parses the data from the official wiki.
-This is triggered every now and then manually, and build in a way that we can throw most of it away the moment their public api exposes the data we need.
+Scrapes the official battelbit wiki for weapon and attachment data.
+Will be replaced soon with extracted data from the game itself or hopefully, an official api.